 Unofficial transcripts can be uploaded in the online application.
 Official transcripts are not required at the time of application (if you are offered admission, the Graduate School will request official transcripts).

 International transcripts with degree statements, including the date of graduation and title of the academic degree awarded, must be in the original language and be accompanied by a certified English translation.
+If your transcripts are in English, it is not necessary to have them translated.
+It is not required to have transcripts evaluated for the degree by an agency.

 TA Appointments: Conditions of appointment for TAs who are not U.S. citizens